 I realise that for most people growing food in your veggie patch and foraging wild food are completely separate and different things.
 And for a lot of the time, they are.
 Yet the more I do both, the more similarities

 When I first started learning about wild food I had no idea of the huge mental shift it would provide.
-It is seldom talked about, but the feeling of connection with the earth is perhaps now my favourite aspect of
+It is seldom talked about, but the feeling of connection with the earth is perhaps now my favorite aspect of